 Previous findings are useful for the methodological planning of the current study and may support the background, research question, hypotheses and design of the proposed study.
 They may also serve to determine the expected effect size and, if available in the target population, to characterise risk factors for the event, to identify relevant outcomes and measures and to assess the feasibility of the proposed study.
 A critical and thorough review of the literature forms the basis for the theoretical framework of the research question and should usually be included in the background section of a protocol.
 Such a review aims to evaluate current evidence around the question at hand and identify gaps in knowledge that a study is intended to fill.
 How to formulate research recommendations (BMJ 2006;333:804-6) proposes the EPICOT format with 5 core elements (Evidence, Population, Intervention, Comparison, Outcome and Time stamp) for research recommendations on the effects of treatments following systematic reviews.
 This format was adopted by the European network of Health Technology Assessment (EUnetHTA) in its Position paper on how to formulate research recommendations.
-Chapter 5.7. and Appendix 1 present methods for reviewing and synthesising findings from the literature through the means of systematic review and meta-analysis.
+Chapter 5.7 and Annex 1 present methods for reviewing and synthesising findings from the literature through the means of systematic review and meta-analysis.